Please note that if our supplier is out of the Metal Queen Excluders we will substitute Plastic Excluders.

 Boardman Entrance Feeder When pollen supplies are low, you may need to feed your bees.
 This feeder makes refilling easy without opening the hive.
 Simply put a sugar syrup in a standard mason jar (not included), screw on the perforated metal cap (included), and set it in the boardman stand.
 Fits very snugly at the entrance of the hive.

-Enjoy our NEW beekeeping line from Peaceful Valley Farm & Garden Supply.
+Enjoy our beekeeping line from Peaceful Valley Farm & Garden Supply.